 The Pittsburgh Post-Gazette nailed it: "Mr. Thomas didn't get this job by being frightening.
 On the contrary, he came to it through his talkativeness, his passion for history and his love for the city of Pittsburgh."

-For Haydn, every tour is opening night at the Benedum; every audience, a Royal Command Performance; every ghost tale, the grand finale at a Zambelli's firework show.
+For Haydn, every ghost tale is the grand finale at a Zambelli's firework show.
 Guests use words like "awesome" and "rousing" to describe him.
 A chaperone for a high school group told us the "kids hung on his every word and stuck to his heels like he was the pied piper."
 Even life-long Pittsburghers find themselves picking up their dropped jaws and wondering, who is this master showman who knows so much more about our hometown than we do?
+After selling out five shows at a local theater, one local paper said that "people are dying to get into his program."

 It's no surprise that Haydn gets a hearty ovation when he's finished -- they often line up to shake his hand, even hug him, like they're backstage congratulating Sinatra or Springsteen after a show.
 And he gets tips.
 (Oh, my, does he get tips.)
-What may be unprecedented is that some folks actually start clapping in the middle of the tour.
+What's unusual is that some folks actually start clapping in the middle of the tour.

 For Haydn, Haunted Pittsburgh is a raconteur's dream.
-He's been on tours of all types all over the world, and his favorite is the Jack the Ripper Tour in London.
-Like Haunted Pittsburgh, it combines history and mystery.
+He's been on tours of all types all over the world, including “Hitler’s Munich” tour in Germany.
+His favorite is the Jack the Ripper Tour in London.
+Like Haunted Pittsburgh, it combines history and the macabre.

 It's little surprise that for a lot of people, Haydn is their favorite joke teller.
 Rest assured, you won't be hearing any of those jokes on the Haunted Pittsburgh tour.
 We are a family-friendly outfit.